knulli-cfw/knulli.org/docs/index.md

 ## Community

-KNULLI uses Discord and [:simple-github: GitHub](https://github.com/knulli-cfw/distribution/discussions) discussion pages for discussion, it you would like to join us please use this link: [:simple-discord: Discord](https://discord.gg/HXPS3DAeeB)
+KNULLI uses Discord for discussions, it you would like to join us please use this link: [:simple-discord: Discord](https://discord.gg/HXPS3DAeeB)

 ## Licenses